Architecture is sculpture.

 2014-16 / LECTERN / MIT

-Since 2013, Ferentinos has been leading a specialized team in developing Lectern & Podiums to meet and exceed the multi-media needs of faculty and the Information Technology Department at Massachusetts Institute of Technology.
-The Lectern is now available for schools, businesses, homes, offices, and museums.
+Since 2013, Ferentinos has been leading a specialized team in developing furniture and equipment to meet and exceed the multi-media needs of faculty and the Information Technology Department at Massachusetts Institute of Technology.

-In parallel with the Lectern and Podium designs for MIT, Ferentinos has been developing a line of height-adjustable desks & tables.
+In parallel with the Lectern designs for MIT, Ferentinos has been developing a line of height-adjustable desks & tables.

 2014 / STOREFRONT / ZAHNER